It’s Elementary: Expanding the Use of School-Based Clinics

 This is archived content; for historical reference only.

 School-based health centers have existed in California since the late 1980s, when the first centers were established in Los Angeles, San Francisco, and San Jose.
-In 2007, 146 centers provided primary care and mental health services to children in elementary, middle, and high school settings, primarily focusing on low-income children.
+In 2007, 146 centers provided primary care and mental health services to children in elementary, middle, and high school settings, primarily focusing on children in low-income households.

 Governor Schwarzenegger set a goal of increasing the number of school-based health centers in California to 500 elementary school sites.
 This expansion has the potential to increase access to care for children, improve clinical outcomes, and save money for public and private payers of child health services.